invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

 The modules found under `invokeai.backend.model_manager.metadata` provide a straightforward API for fetching model metadatda from online repositories.
-Currently two repositories are supported: HuggingFace and Civitai.
+Currently only HuggingFace is supported.
 However, the modules are easily extended for additional repos, provided that they have defined APIs for metadata access.

 Metadata comprises any descriptive information that is not essential for getting the model to run.
 For example "author" is metadata, while